canonical/snapcraft/docs/build-and-publish-a-ros-snap-with-github-actions.rst

 Finally, we are publishing our snap with the `snapcore/action-publish <https://github.com/snapcore/action-publish>`__ action.
 You will have to identify to the `snapstore <https://snapcraft.io/store>`__ in order to publish your snap.
 Here we refer to the secret ``STORE_LOGIN`` (set in the next section).
 The snap to upload is referred to by the output of the build job.

-Additionally, we want to release to different `risk levels <https://snapcraft.io/docs/channels#heading--risk-levels>`__ depending on the situation.
+Additionally, we want to release to different :term:`risk` levels depending on the situation.
 If it’s a change on the ``main`` branch we would like to publish to the edge risk level, so edge always has the latest changes which may not be considered as stable.
 On the other hand, if we are on a tagged version, we would like to publish to the ``candidate`` risk level.
 After thorough testing, the maintainer can manually promote the snap to ``beta/stable``.

 .. code:: yaml